 - It takes time to find the right loans to invest in.
 Sometimes you login and there are a bunch of great looking loans that meet your criteria, other times…not so much.

 - There is a learning curve, you undoubtedly will have no idea what makes a good investment when you start, which is totally okay.
 There are a ton of blogs and resources you can read to educate yourself.
-Here is a list of the top peer to peer lending blogs.

 I hesitate to put this section in here because it really depends.